aditikashyap26/mermaid-careers-website/README.md

 # mermaid-careers-website
-A careers website for marmaid
+A careers website for mermaid